-- amortised cost - fair value through profit and loss (FVTPL)
+- amortised cost

+- fair value through profit and loss (FVTPL)

+- · fair value through other comprehensive income equity instrument (FVOCI-equity)

 Financial assets are not reclassified subsequent to their initial recognition.

 Amortised cost

 Council's financial assets measured at amortised cost comprise trade and other receivables, term deposits and cash and cash equivalents in the Statement of Financial Position.
 Term deposits with an initial term of more than 3 months are classified as investments rather than cash and cash equivalents.